Learn To Trade As A Hedge

-This post was originally published 8 February 2012… The sentiment remains the same… or maybe it’s even worse.
+This post was originally published 8 February 2012… however, the conclusion(s) remain the same.

-Learning simple trading techniques can be an extremely effective way of mitigating the risk and volatility of a shifting job market.
+If you take the time to learn to trade as a hedge, it can be an extremely effective way of mitigating the risk and volatility of a shifting (some say dissolving) job market.

 I spent a lot of time this week looking at the “improving” employment data and reading about the “surprisingly strong” state of the U.S. economy.
 It seemed everywhere I turned, a pundit was spouting off about the return of the economy to a time of tight labor markets and unmitigated strength.

 Yet, in talking to friends and former colleagues (all of whom are nervous about keeping their jobs) I’m astounded by the sheer magnitude of the disconnect.
 And lest you think me the friend of a bunch of unemployable malcontents, you should know that the friends of whom I speak are all smart and highly educated/trained/skilled.

 I’m not interested in attempting to parse the madness and tell you why the job landscape is so tenuous.
 Local and national “professional” media do a sufficient job of pushing the public closer and closer to slitting its collective throat with that narrative.
 I prefer to spend my few minutes of your time sharing a couple of reasons why taking the time to learn how to interact with the securities markets can be an effective salve for the very real apprehension facing employees.

 - First, trading need not be an all or none activity.
 As with other things, the market is impervious to your status as full-time trader, part-time trader, professional, amateur, or hobbyist.
 The market does what it does and your interactions with it determine your level of success (profitability).
 Novice or veteran… idiot or savant, the market is UNAWARE of your status.